-NOTE: Remove deleterious material prior to determining original dry mass if required by relevant specifications.
+NOTE: Remove deleterious material prior to determining the total original dry mass of sample if required by relevant specifications.

-5.1.
-Dry all samples to a constant mass at a temperature of $230 \pm 9^{\circ}$ F ($110 \pm 5^{\circ}$ C).
-Determine the mass of the sample to the nearest 0.1%.
-Record this as the original dry mass.

-5.1.1.
-In the case of Cold in Place Recycle, air drying is acceptable.

-5.2.
-Wash the sample over the No. 200 (75 μ m) sieve as specified in KT-3, Section 5.2.
+- 5.1.
+Dry all samples to a constant mass at a temperature of $230 \pm 9^{\circ}F$ ($110 \pm 5^{\circ}C$).
+Determine the mass of the sample to the nearest 0.1% of the sample mass.
+Record this as the total original dry mass of sample. - 5.1.1.
+In the case of Cold in Place Recycle, air drying is acceptable. - 5.2.
+Wash the sample over the No. 200 ($75\mu m$) sieve as specified in KT-03.
 Then redry the sample to constant mass.
-Determine the mass of the sample to the nearest 0.1% of the original dry mass.
+Determine the mass of the sample to the nearest 0.1% of the total original dry mass of sample.
 Record this as the dry mass of sample after washing.

-NOTE: For lightweight aggregate cover material: Dry-screen lightweight aggregate cover material according to KT-4 instead of washing.
+NOTE: For lightweight aggregate cover material: Dry-screen lightweight aggregate cover material according to KT-04 instead of washing.
 Remove and discard all deleterious material from the sample including clay lumps retained on the No.4 (4.75 mm) sieve before the mass of the sample after dry-screening is determined.

-5.3.
-For convenience, mixtures of coarse and fine aggregates may be separated into two portions by screening the dried sample over a No. 4 (4.75 mm) sieve.

-5.3.1 Reduce the material passing the No. 4 (4.75 mm) sieve by means of a sample splitter to a mass of approximately 1,000 g.
-Wash both the coarse and reduced fine portions of the total sample in accordance with KT-3, Section 5.2, and conduct a sieve analysis on each portion.
+- 5.3.
+For convenience, mixtures of coarse and fine aggregates may be separated into two portions by screening the dried sample over a No. 4 (4.75 mm) sieve. - 5.3.1 Reduce the material passing the No. 4 (4.75 mm) sieve by means of a sample splitter to a mass of approximately 1,000 g.
+Wash both the coarse and reduced fine portions of the total sample in accordance with KT-03 and conduct a sieve analysis on each portion.
 Calculate the total combined grading in accordance with subsection Section 7.2 of this test method.

-6.1 TEST PROCEDURES
+6. TEST PROCEDURES

-6.1.
+- 6.1.
 Nest the sieves in order of decreasing size of opening from top to bottom and place the sample, or portion of the sample, if it is to be sieved in more than one increment, on the top sieve.
-Agitate the sieves by hand or by mechanical apparatus for a sufficient period, established by trial or checked by measurement on the actual test sample, to meet the criterion for adequacy of sieving described in Section 6.3. of this test method.
+Agitate the sieves by mechanical sieve shaker for a sufficient period, established by trial or checked by measurement on the actual test sample, to meet the criterion for adequacy of sieving described in Section 10. of this test method. - 6.1.1.
+If a mechanical sieve shaker is not used, follow the procedures for hand sieving in Section 11. - 6.2.

-6.2.
 Limit the quantity of material on a given sieve so that all particles have opportunity to reach sieve openings a number of times during the sieving operation.
-For sieves with openings smaller than No. 4 (4.75 mm) the mass retained on any sieve at the completion of the sieving operation shall not exceed 4 g/in^2 (7 kg/m2) of sieving surface.
+For sieves with openings smaller than No. 4 (4.75 mm) the mass retained on any sieve at the completion of the sieving operation shall not exceed 4 g/in2 (7 kg/m2) of sieving surface.
 For sieves with openings No. 4 (4.75 mm) and larger, the mass in kg/m2 of sieving surface shall not exceed the product of 2.5 times the sieve opening in mm.
 In no case shall the mass be so great as to cause permanent deformation of the sieve cloth.

-NOTE: The 4 g/in2 (7 kg/m2) amounts to 194 g for the usual 8 in (203 mm) diameter sieve.
+NOTE: The 4 g/in2 (7 kg/m2) amounts to 200 g for the usual 8 in (203 mm) diameter sieve and 450 g for a 12 in (305 mm) diameter sieve.
 The amount of material retained on a sieve may be regulated by (1) the introduction of a sieve with larger openings immediately above the given sieve or (2) testing the sample in a number of increments.